harwanisimran/TwitterLogin/README.md

         return TWTRTwitter.sharedInstance().application(app, open: url,options: options)
     }

-3: Now to go ViewController.swift file and write the code in button action that will fetch user email & Name. for this:
+3: Now go to ViewController.swift file and write the code in button action that will fetch user email & Name.

      func btnClicked(_sender: Any) -> Bool {
         TWTRTwitter.sharedInstance().logIn { (session, error) in
             if (session != nil) {